What is an Active School?

 Active Lines:

-Every second day, our Committee Members lead exercises for a few minutes at the end of big breaks.
+In the Summer term, our Committee Members lead exercises for a few minutes at the end of big breaks.
 They take it in turns to change the activities for each week.
 They all lead the exercises, and also keep an eye out for classes who are working really hard with their active lines.
 The winners get a certificate and some extra PE the next week as a reward!

 Funky Fridays: